arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I'm testing a theory that I can survive on chips alone, can't interrupt that. 🛑❌
+  I'm in the middle of a high-stakes Tetris game (yes, it's very serious). 🛑❌
 </p>

 <br />